-On or after the date that we first make cash distributions to holders of our subordinated units, we will allocate items of income, gain, loss and deduction among the holders of our common units and subordinated units to ensure that common units issued in exchange for our subordinated units have the same economic and federal income tax characteristics as our other common units.

-Any such allocation of items of our income or gain to unitholders on or after the date that we first make cash distributions to holders of our subordinated units (which may include allocations to holders of our common units) would not be accompanied by a distribution of cash to such unitholders.
-In addition, any allocation of items of deduction or loss to specific unitholders (for example, the holder of the subordinated units) would effectively reduce the amount of items of deduction or loss that will be allocated to other unitholders.
-Unitholders will be required to pay federal income taxes and, in some cases, state and local income taxes on their share of our taxable income even if they do not receive any cash distributions from us.
+We intend to allocate items of income, gain, loss and deduction among the holders of our common units and subordinated units on or after the date that the subordination period ends to ensure that common units issued in exchange for our subordinated units have the same economic and federal income tax characteristics as our other common units.
+Any such allocation of items of our income or gain to unitholders, which may include allocations to holders of our common units, would not be accompanied by a distribution of cash to such unitholders.
+In addition, any such allocation of items of deduction or loss to specific unitholders (for example, to the holder of the subordinated units) would effectively reduce the amount of items of deduction or loss that will be allocated to other unitholders.